Ipstenu/varnish-http-purge/readme.txt

 This is not an official DreamHost plugin nor is it a DreamHost _only_ plugin.

-I worked for DreamHost and, at that time, adopted and enhanced this plugin to allow it to work for DreamHost's managed hosting platform: DreamPress.
+I worked for DreamHost until end of 2022 and, at that time, adopted and enhanced this plugin to allow it to work for DreamHost's managed hosting platform: DreamPress.

 While this plugin is installed by default for _all_ DreamPress installs on DreamHost, and I maintain it, it is unofficial at this time.

-I will continue to support all users to the best of my ability, however I will no longer be able to look at people's servers nor provide assistance with Varnish rule.
+I will continue to support all users to the best of my ability, however I will no longer be able to look at people's servers nor provide assistance with Varnish rules on any host.

 = Is this plugin caching my data? =